frank-lar/libSSE-php/README.md

 [![License](https://img.shields.io/badge/License-MIT-428F7E.svg)](LICENSE.md)
 [![Build Status](https://travis-ci.org/tonyhhyip/libSSE-php.svg?branch=master)](https://travis-ci.org/tonyhhyip/libSSE-php)

-An easy-to-use, object-oriented library for Server-Sent Events
+An easy-to-use, object-oriented library for Server-Sent Events.

+This repository was originally forked from [tonyhhyip/libSSE-php](https://github.com/tonyhhyip/libSSE-php) Some options were added to make it work with PHP-FastCGI setups where FastCgi own output buffering cannot be disabled.

+### If you are running on PHP-FastCGI:

+- Check your fcgid.conf file for **FcgidOutputBufferSize** parameter: it shouldn't be greater than 8192 (8K) for best results.
+- Init SSE with **content_encoding_none = true** and **close_connection = true**.
+You may need to set **pad_response_data** to a value equal or slightly greater than FcgidOutputBufferSize

 ## Installation

 To install this package you'll need [composer](https://getcomposer.org/).

-Run `composer require tonyhhyip/sse`
+Run `composer require frank-lar/sse`

 ## Usage